pantheon-systems/documentation/source/content/agency-tips.md

 In order to use PHP Sessions with a WordPress site you will need to install the [WordPress Native PHP Sessions plugin](https://wordpress.org/plugins/wp-native-php-sessions/).
 For details, see [WordPress and PHP Sessions](/guides/php/wordpress-sessions).

 ### WordPress Multisite
-Running a WordPress Site Network requires a special configuration that is only available to contract customers.
+Running a WordPress Multisite requires a special configuration that is only available to contract customers.
 These sites can only be created by Pantheon employees.
-For details, see [WordPress Site Networks](/guides/multisite).
+For details, see [WordPress Multisite](/guides/multisite).

 ### Migration
 The guided migration process for WordPress is baked into the Pantheon User Dashboard - simply click **Migrate Existing Site** and select WordPress to get started.
 For details, see [Migrate Sites to Pantheon](/guides/guided/).